-"Actual Disposition Event" means, in respect of any Equipment Note, (i) the disposition of all or substantially all of the Collateral securing such Equipment Note, (ii) the occurrence of the mandatory redemption date for a mandatory redemption in full of the outstanding principal balance of such Equipment Note following an Event of Loss with respect to all or substantially all of the then remaining Collateral or (iii) the sale of such Equipment Note.
+"Actual Disposition Event" means, in respect of the Equipment Note, (i) the disposition of all or substantially all of the Collateral securing the Equipment Note, (ii) the occurrence of the mandatory redemption date for a mandatory redemption in full of the outstanding principal balance of the Equipment Note following an Event of Loss with respect to all or substantially all of the then remaining Collateral or (iii) the sale of the Equipment Note.

-Interest Drawings under any Liquidity Facility and withdrawals from the applicable Cash Collateral Account for such Liquidity Facility in respect of interest on the Certificates of the Class A Trust or the Class B Trust, as applicable, will be distributed to the Trustee for the applicable Trust, notwithstanding the priority of distributions set forth in the Intercreditor Agreement or as otherwise described herein.
-All amounts on deposit in the Cash Collateral Account for any Liquidity Facility that are in excess of the Required Amount will be paid to the applicable Liquidity Provider.
+Interest Drawings under any Liquidity Facility and withdrawals from the applicable Cash Collateral Account for such Liquidity Facility in respect of interest on the Certificates of the Trust will be distributed to the Trustee for the Trust, notwithstanding the priority of distributions set forth in the Intercreditor Agreement or as otherwise described herein.
+All amounts on deposit in the Cash Collateral Account for any Liquidity Facility that is in excess of the Required Amount will be paid to the applicable Liquidity Provider.

-Voting of Equipment Notes
+Voting of the Equipment Note

-In the event that the Subordination Agent, as the registered holder of any Equipment Note, receives a request for its consent to any amendment, supplement, modification, consent or waiver under such Equipment Note, the Indenture or any other Security Document (or, if applicable, other related document), (i) if no Indenture Default shall have occurred and be continuing, the Subordination Agent shall request directions from each applicable Trustee and shall vote or consent in accordance with such directions and (ii) if any Indenture Default shall have occurred and be continuing, the Subordination Agent will exercise its voting rights as directed by the Controlling Party, subject to certain limitations; provided that no such amendment, modification, consent or waiver shall, without the consent of each Liquidity Provider and each affected Certificateholder, reduce the amount of principal or interest payable by United under any Equipment Note or change the time of payments or method of calculation of any amount under any Equipment Note.
+In the event that the Subordination Agent, as the registered holder of the Equipment Note, receives a request for its consent to any amendment, supplement, modification, consent or waiver under the Equipment Note, the Indenture or any other Security Document (or, if applicable, other related document), (i) if no Indenture Default shall have occurred and be continuing, the Subordination Agent shall request directions from the Trustee and shall vote or consent in accordance with such directions and (ii) if any Indenture Default shall have occurred and be continuing, the Subordination Agent will exercise its voting rights as directed by the Controlling Party, subject to certain limitations; provided that no such amendment, modification, consent or waiver shall, without the consent of each Liquidity Provider and each affected Certificateholder, reduce the amount of principal or interest payable by United under the Equipment Note or change the time of payments or method of calculation of any amount under the Equipment Note.
 (Intercreditor Agreement, Section 9.1(b))